civic-data-design-lab/react-beirut/scripts/README.md

 ## Database Upload Log

+### 5/29/2022
+* Changed "Najmeh" to "Nejmeh" in the archive responses.
+* Made slight edits to the duplicate archive responses based on the FHL comments.

 ### 5/27/2022
 * Uploaded sticker data to the database.
   * Created a new sticker model in [`Sticker.js`](../models/Sticker.js)